create3000/x_ite/docs/_posts/components/Texturing/RenderedTexture.md

 ### SFTime [in, out] **updateInterval** 0.1 <small>[0,∞)</small>
 {: #fields-updateInterval }

-The *updateInterval* field indicates time intervals between render captures when update is "ALWAYS".
-A value of 0 indicates full frame rate.
+Indicates time intervals between render captures when the update field is "ALWAYS".
+A value of 0 indicates full frame rate for render captures.

-### SFInt32 [in, out] **maximumNumberFrames** 1000 <small>[0,∞)</small>

-The *maximumNumberFrames* field indicates the maximum number of frames that can be saved for a single series of image captures.
-A value of 0 indicates no limit.

 ### MFInt32 [in, out] **dimensions** [ 128, 128, 4 ] <small>[0,∞)</small>
 {: #fields-dimensions }

-Sets the width, height and color components.
+Sets values for width, height, and number of color components [1..4] for the rendered texture.

 ### SFBool [in, out] **depthMap** FALSE
 {: #fields-depthMap }

-The generated texture will contain the depth buffer of the image (instead of the color buffer as usual).
+Indicates that a generated texture contains a depth buffer for the image, instead of a color buffer.
+Depth maps have a single component in each pixel of the output image.

 ### SFBool [ ] **repeatS** TRUE
 {: #fields-repeatS }